TheApiList/data/README.md

   <p>How verification issue must look like?</p>

   <p>
-  1. URL to your api.
+  1. URL to your api.<br>
-  2. Something About You (you can send some you projects or your portfolio)
+  2. Something About You (you can send some your projects or your portfolio)
   </p>

   </div>